Should We Write Code for LLMs Now?

 This changes how I think about code review on my teams.

 Should we still flag "this function is hard to read" when any engineer can ask an AI to explain it in plain English in two seconds?
-I think the answer is still yes, but for different reasons.
-Not because the engineer can't understand it.
-Because the code's intent should be self-evident without requiring a tool to decode it.
+I think the answer is still yes, but for a different reason.
+Not because the engineer can't understand it, but because the code's intent should be self-evident without requiring a tool to decode it.
 The tool is a crutch for bad code, not an excuse for it.

-But should we flag "this type annotation is redundant" when that redundancy helps AI tools generate better completions and catch more bugs?
+Should we flag "this type annotation is redundant" when that redundancy helps AI tools generate better completions and catch more bugs?
 Probably not.
-The cost of verbosity is lower than it used to be.
-The benefit is higher.
+The cost of verbosity is lower than it used to be, and the benefit is higher.

-The engineers who thrive will be the ones who can write code that communicates clearly to both human collaborators and AI systems.
-That's a new skill.
-It wasn't in any curriculum three years ago.
+The rubric is evolving, not abandoning readability.
+It's redefining what readable means when the reader is a human-AI hybrid, and the engineers who thrive will be the ones who can write code that communicates clearly to both.
+That skill wasn't in any curriculum three years ago.
 It's becoming essential now.